 Group of Eight Roadmap to Recovery

-The Group of Eight (Go8) is convening an expert taskforce to develop a report on the challenge of recovering from the current state of pandemic shut-down.
-The report will be independent, objective, and grounded in diverse expertise and scientific evidence.
-The report will provide a set of recommendations to be presented to the government and other decision-makers.
+The Group of Eight (Go8) convened an expert taskforce to develop a report on the challenge of recovering from the current state of pandemic shut-down.
+The report is independent, objective, and grounded in diverse expertise and scientific evidence.
+The report provides a set of recommendations to be presented to the government and other decision-makers.

-University of Melbourne’s Hunt Laboratory for Intelligence Research will facilitate a collaborative reasoning process to generate the report.
+University of Melbourne’s Hunt Laboratory for Intelligence Research facilitated a collaborative reasoning process to generate the report.

 Evaluating Analytic Reasoning: Training & Study Package